michellewl/building_resilience/data/bias_correction/README.md

 #### What can be found here?
-This folder offers code for applying bias correction (quantile mapping) for your chosen climate model and getting back corrected .nc files.
+This folder offers code for applying bias correction (currently empirical quantile mapping) for your chosen climate model and getting back the corrected .nc files.
 It also provides code to get the Cooling Degree Days (CDD) at each grid point from both the reanalysis data ([ERA](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era-interim)) and the corrected climate model data.

 ##### Example output: